Chinese people have a hard time understanding what is meant by the word “sin.”

 Little needs to be said about this famous but overlooked verse.

-So, if you want to explain sin the way Paul explains sin, then I recommend using honor-shame.
+So, if you want to explain sin the way Paul does, I recommend using honor-shame.
 If you want an easy way to remember key verses in Romans, just keep in mind the “Romans 23 Principle”–––

 Rom 1:23, 2:23, and 3:23